Great Recession: Effects on the United States

 On the political front, widespread anger at banking bailouts and stimulus measures (begun by President George W. Bush and continued or expanded by President Obama) with few consequences for banking leadership, were a factor in driving the country politically rightward starting in 2010.
 The Troubled Asset Relief Program (TARP) was the largest of the bailouts.
 In 2008, TARP allocated $426.4 billion to various major financial institutions.
 However, the US collected $441.7 billion in return from these loans in 2010, recording a profit of $15.3 billion.
 Nonetheless, there was a political shift from the Democratic party.
 Examples include the rise of the Tea Party and the loss of Democratic majorities in subsequent elections.
 President Obama declared the bailout measures started under the Bush administration and continued during his administration as completed and mostly profitable as of December 2014.
 As of January 2018, bailout funds had been fully recovered by the government, when interest on loans is taken into consideration.
 A total of $626B was invested, loaned, or granted due to various bailout measures, while $390B had been returned to the Treasury.
 The Treasury had earned another $323B in interest on bailout loans, resulting in an $87B profit.
-Economic and political commentators have argued the Great Recession was also an important factor in the rise of populist sentiment that resulted in the election of President Trump in 2016, and left-wing populist Bernie Sanders' candidacy for the Democratic nomination.
+Economic and political commentators have argued the Great Recession was also an important factor in the rise of populist sentiment that resulted in the election of right-wing populist President Trump in 2016, and left-wing populist Bernie Sanders' candidacy for the Democratic nomination.